davidtheclark/resume/README.md

-resume
+David Clark's Resume
 ======

-Personal resume, built with HTML/CSS to be viewed online or printed as a PDF
+... built with HTML/CSS to be viewed online or printed as a PDF